About the Friends

 2020 Strategic Plan

-As the Friends of the Blue Hills celebrated our 40th anniversary in 2019, we developed a strategic plan to ensure that the Blue Hills’ land and resources are here for future generations to enjoy, with the understanding that we can only accomplish this goal with the participation of those around us.
-Whether through membership, volunteerism, partnership or simply respectful use of the park, every individual in our region has a potential role to play in our continued success.
-We enter our forty-first year invigorated by the opportunity to more fully engage with the broader community in pursuit of a stronger, more sustainable legacy for the Blue Hills.
+As FBH celebrated our 40th anniversary in 2019, we developed a strategic plan to ensure that the Blue Hills’ land and resources are here for future generations to enjoy, with the understanding that we can accomplish this goal only with the participation of those around us.
+Whether through membership, volunteerism, partnership, or simply respectful use of the park, every individual in our region has a potential role to play in our continued success.
+We entered our forty-first year invigorated by the opportunity to more fully engage with the broader community in pursuit of a stronger, more sustainable legacy for the Blue Hills.

 Please read our 2020 Strategic Plan.